 The Son is the image of the invisible God.

-to complete this analogy, rhythm is the musical element able to give incredible power to music thus igniting music’s full potential to be the great emotionally persuasive director towards the Triune God of the bible.
+to complete this analogy, rhythm is the one musical element able to give incredible power, urgency and joy to music piece thus igniting music’s full potential to be the great emotionally persuasive director towards the Triune God of the bible.

 The Musical Universe and the Cross

 So how does this mysterious Music come into being?
 Let’s try to begin to partly understand it.

 What we call sound is the disturbance in the air hitting our eardrums.
 As one of the results of

 the mind blowing accuracy of the Fine Tuner and Upholder of the laws and constants of nature5, this

 disturbance creates waves in the air pressure that strictly obey eternal mathematical rules.